howard36/Competitive-Programming/README.md

 # DMOJ
-My solutions for the DMOJ problems that I've solved.
+My solutions to the DMOJ problems that I've solved.